 When did writers become so melodramatic?
 Their job is neither debilitating nor essential; often it is exactly what they said they always wished for.
 Also, it wasn’t always like this, at least not publicly.

-Big oil versus big art — FT Weekend Magazine
+What happens when art breaks? – FT Weekend Magazine

-Venkatesh Rao, a writer and management consultant sometimes referred to as a gonzo economist, recently coined the term ‘domestic cosy’.
+Venkatesh Rao, a writer and management consultant sometimes referred to as a gonzo economist, recently coined the term “domestic cosy”.
 Against the backdrop of the climate crisis, generational insecurity and widening inequality, he explained how escape and retreat were becoming the dominant characteristics of late teenagers and young adults.
-‘I’m calling it early,’ he posted on Twitter.
-‘Gen Z is gonna be Domestic Cosy.
-Yeah, you heard it here first.’
+“I’m calling it early,” he posted on X. “Gen Z is gonna be Domestic Cosy.
+Yeah, you heard it here first.”

 Not so long ago, Liu Dezhi would head to the village square on weekends when he wanted to see a film.
 In this rural area of Hengdian, nearby to a gritty manufacturing hub and 300km south of Shanghai, itinerant cinema operators would unfurl a canvas screen, plug in some speakers, and screen grainy films in the open air.